Research Services – Data collections & Statistical Services

 Database and statistical services

-The School of Population Health at The University of Western Australia also provides the following services associated with the Busselton Health Study database:
+The School of Population and Global Health at The University of Western Australia also provides the following services associated with the Busselton Health Study database:

 - Provision of detailed information on the contents of the database and assistance with determining the feasibility of a research; project using data from the database;